-2.0 Before You Begin Installation The installation process can be divided into two parts: hardware and software.
+2.0 Before You Begin Installation The installation process consists of two parts: hardware and software.
 Hardware installation is covered first in the following sections.
 Every attempt has been made to cover the process sequentially.
-It would be a good idea to read through all the information before doing anything and to have on hand the tools and references suggested.
+Read through this procedure before attempting installation and have on hand the tools and references suggested.

-Overview of the Installation Process

-The installation process described in the following sections is designed to proceed step by step and provide methods for you to verify results.
+Overview of the Installation Process The installation process described in the following sections is designed to proceed step by step and provide methods for you to verify results.
 After you have all hardware in place, the checklist and power-up sequence provides a partial confirmation of success.